RichyRich515/OpenGL/README.txt

 Compile and run in Visual Studio 2019 Community for best performance use Release x64

-To change the physics library you must
+To change the physics library you must edit line 55 of main.cpp
+from: //#define MY_PHYSICS
+to: #define MY_PHYSICS

 Scene is defined in /assets/scenes/scene1.json